vathymut/dsos/README.md

 #> [1] 0.0215
 ```

-We would reject the null of no adverse shift in both cases: the test set
+We would reject the null of no adverse shift in all cases: the test set
 is worse off relative to the reference (training) scores.

-The function `bf_compare` comes in handy.
-It computes and compares Bayes
+The function `bf_compare` is handy: it computes and contrasts Bayes
-factors for the frequentist and Bayesian approach at the same time.
+factors for the frequentist and Bayesian approach.

 ``` r
 shift_all <- bf_compare(os_train, os_shift)